 For example, if you’re determined that you’re a self-studier, go for a CPA study course that offers more of a solid textbook, a ton of multiple-choice questions, pre-made flashcards, and minimal video lectures.
-Beat the CPA have a well-curated list of CPA exam courses that might just be perfect for you.

 Experts recommend that you study for the CPA exam between 350 – 800 hours total to pass the test.
 When you factor in your full-time job, it can be hard to even come close to that range.

 I strongly recommend that students study for the exam before they start working.
 You will become very busy, especially if you work for the Big 4, and your studying habits and discipline will diminish over time..
 I studied religiously for six months in order to pass all 4 parts of the exam.